alphagov/inside-government-admin-guide/creating-documents/statistics-announcements.md

 * provide context if there are statistics with similar titles
 * not repeat the title and summary
 * not summarise what the publication says
-* not include general information covered in the publication